Bulgaria’s Kozloduy NPP secures fuel from Western suppliers, ending dependence on Russia | bne IntelliNews

-Bulgaria’s sole nuclear power plant Kozloduy has signed contracts with Sweden’s Westinghouse and France’s Framatome on the delivery of fuel for its two operating reactors, securing independence from Russia, which was until now the sole supplier, the energy ministry said in a statement on December 30.
+Bulgaria’s sole nuclear power plant Kozloduy has signed contracts with Westinghouse and Framatome on the delivery of fuel for its two operating reactors, securing independence from Russia, which was until now the sole supplier, the energy ministry said in a statement on December 30.

 The signing of the two contracts comes after the parliament decided that the country must speed up the process of securing an alternative supplier for the power plant, which is currently using fuel delivered by Russian company TVEL.